There are many benefits of being active whether it’s via traditional exercises, recreational activities or even a job that requires physical movement.

 Understanding Tennis Elbow

-Repetitive movements of the wrists and arms can lead called tennis elbow– known medically as lateral epicondylitis.
+Repetitive movements of the wrists and arms can lead to tennis elbow– known medically as lateral epicondylitis.

 It occurs due to the repetition of certain arm movements which cause the muscle to develop small tears; as a result, the muscle becomes inflamed.